krasiyan/ryd-issues-api/README.md

 # API endpoints and design

-This application serves a RESTful API with the following endpoints:
+This application serves a RESTful API with the following endpoints.
+A [Postman collection](./ryd-issues-api.postman_collection.json) is also available.

 - `POST /apiv1/issues` report a new issue (presumably as a Ryd user).